What is Umami Taste? Discovering the Fifth Flavour in Japanese Cuisine

 Incorporating Umami Taste in Cooking

-The best part is that you do not have to head to a five-star restaurant to try umami-rich dishes; enjoy the taste of umami for yourself at home!
-After a quick search, you’ll find that the list of umami-rich ingredients is endless.
+The best part is that you don't have to head to a five-star restaurant to try umami-rich dishes; enjoy the taste of umami for yourself at home!
+After a quick search, you'll find that the list of umami-rich ingredients is endless.

-Consider adding Japanese mushrooms primarily shiitake mushrooms, Parmesan cheese or seaweed for more flavour.
-You could also try sauces and pastes, such as Worcestershire sauce, tomato paste, shrimp paste or even marmite.
-I’ve added a dollop of marmite into plain Asian porridge for a quick meal and it tasted really good.
+Consider using a dashi stock or adding Japanese mushrooms primarily shiitake mushrooms, Parmesan cheese or seaweed for more flavour.
+You could also try sauces and pastes, such as Japanese sesame dressing, Worcestershire sauce, tomato paste, shrimp paste or even marmite.
+We've added a dollop of marmite into plain Asian porridge for a quick meal and it tasted really good.

 Alternatively, you could also add fermented foods like kimchi, miso paste, fermented soybean or black bean pastes to ramp up the savouriness of your dishes.
 As you experiment, consider mixing salty and sweet flavours or sweet and slightly acidic flavours to create complex tastes that suit your palate.

-I find the easiest way to inject flavour into any dish is meat stock cubes.
-I usually break up a chicken stock cube and add about half to a pan of stir-fried vegetables.
+We find that the easiest way to inject flavour into any dish is using meat stock cubes.
+We usually break up a chicken stock cube and add about half to a pan of stir-fried vegetables.
 Remember that a little bit goes a long way, especially with sauces, pastes or stocks that have very concentrated flavours.
-Adding too much might overpower a dish, which could make it overly salty, and is not what you’d want to go for.
+Adding too much might overpower a dish, which could make it overly salty, and is not what you'd want to go for.
 The key is to balance out all flavours for a mouth-watering meal.

 Final Word